obsidiansystems/ledger-app-tezos/README.md

 When you want to upgrade to a new version, whether you built it yourself from source or whether it's a new release of the `app.hex` files, use the same commands as you did to originally install it.
-As the keys are generated from the Ledger's seeds and the derivation paths, you will have the same keys with every version of this Ledger app, so there is no need to re-import the keys with `tezos-client`.
+As the keys are generated from the Ledger device's seed and the derivation paths, you will have the same keys with every version of this Ledger app, so there is no need to re-import the keys with `tezos-client`.